 Powerful Analytics & Troubleshooting

 Based on the significant success of implementing WATS, Indra is ramping up adoption and accessing additional functionality.
-The challenge now is to integrate all modules, devices, and systems into WATS and to develop root cause analysis potential, to become a very powerful analytics and troubleshooting tool and overall model for continuous improvement of efficiencies and production across the international supply chain.
+The challenge now is to integrate all modules, devices, and systems into WATS and to develop root cause analysis potential, to become a compelling analytics and troubleshooting tool and overall model for continuous improvement of efficiencies and production across the international supply chain.

-Previously modules were tested in three or four sequential steps and only then would it be possible to identify if there were any issues.
+Previously modules were tested in three or four sequential steps, and only then would it be possible to identify if there were any issues.
 But with WATS this whole process can be automated and proactive.

 Automation also helps with maintaining ISO:9001 compliance, covering calibration of instruments and predictive and proactive maintenance.